-The Catalan giants go into the encounter following the 3-2 first-leg win of their Supercopa Espana tie against Real Madrid, but their task of lifting the first domestic silverware of the season has been made more difficult due to the custodian's error, which gifted the capital side a late second goal.
+The Catalan giant goes into the encounter following the 3-2 first-leg win of its Supercopa Espana tie against Real Madrid, but its task of lifting the first domestic silverware of the season has been made more difficult due to the custodian's error, which gifted the capital side a late second goal.

 However, speaking in a press conference, Vilanova insisted Valdes' error has been blown out of proportion and reminded critics of the goalkeeper's role in helping the side to three successive Liga crowns between 2009 and 2011.

-Vilanova also leaped to the defence of winger Alexis Sanchez, who struggled to exert much influence on proceedings at Camp Nou last Thursday.
+Vilanova also leaped to the defense of winger Alexis Sanchez, who struggled to exert much influence on proceedings at Camp Nou last Thursday.

-Regarding Sunday's trip to Pamplona, Vilanova acknowledged the pitfalls that face his side, as he cast his mind back to last season's 3-2 defeat at the Reyno de Navarra, for which he was assistant to former coach Pep Guardiola
+Regarding Sunday's trip to Pamplona, Vilanova acknowledged the pitfalls that face his side, as he cast his mind back to last season's 3-2 defeat at the Reyno de Navarra, when he was assistant to former coach Pep Guardiola

-Vilanova could hand a debut to Alex Song in Sunday's encounter, but he warned the former Arsenal man may need some extra time to build his sharpness before turning out for his side, who started their league campaign with victory over Real Sociedad last weekend.
+Vilanova could hand a debut to Alex Song in Sunday's encounter, but he warned the former Arsenal man may need some extra time to build his sharpness before turning out for his side, which started its league campaign with victory over Real Sociedad last weekend.